infernalsoul/dream_machine_pro_dive.md/osi_model_quick_summary.md

-# OSI Model Deep Dive: From Electrons to Applications
+# OSI Model Summary: From Electrons to Applications

 ## Table of Contents
 - [Introduction](#introduction)